CONNECTING THE DOTS

 WORKSHOP COMMITTEE

-• Arnab Paul, BITS Pilani, Goa Campus, India (Deputy Chair)
+• Arnab Paul, BITS Pilani, Goa Campus, India (Chair)

 • Nick Brown, Edinburgh Parallel Computing Centre (EPCC), The University of Edinburgh, United Kingdom